 I believe that a Strong Home starts with a solid marriage built on trust and good communication.
 With a strong partnership, you can tackle anything – from parenting, debt and budgeting, to various household issues.
 As a former Army Brat, child of divorce, and having a previous marriage myself (a lifetime ago), I know firsthand the importance of a strong family bond and how those relationships can get you through the toughest situations.

 My husband, Jacob and I have been married for six wonderful years and have two little girls, Julia and Jocelyn.
 We started our family in a growing suburb in Arizona and recently moved to Southwest Virginia.
 It is an exciting time in our lives for sure!
 A year after we got married, we had paid off almost $30,000 in debt and were enjoying our baby-moon/anniversary trip in Seoul, Korea.
 By our third anniversary, we had sold our beautiful project home, moved into a larger home in a better neighborhood, and had our emergency fund fully funded.
 We were also able to pay cash for a reliable family car.
 The past few years has flown by and I have even more to share with you.
 We definitely live frugally, but we have embraced this lifestyle and couldn’t see ourselves living any other way.
-I make my own laundry detergent and cleaning solutions, we buy almost all of our clothes from thrift stores or yard sales, and nearly all of our furniture and baby/toddler gear is second-hand.
+I make my own cleaning solutions, we buy almost all of our clothes from thrift stores or yard sales, and nearly all of our furniture and baby/toddler gear is second-hand.
 We do not believe in spending more than we have and we never use personal credit cards.